- CEOCap

 Post-secondary students that meet the following eligibility criteria are welcome to apply for the BIPOC Public Affairs Fellowship at Navigator:

-Candidates should be in the last year of a 4-year bachelor’s degree or can be current graduate school students.
-Applications from graduate students who completed their program in 2022 will also be accepted;
+- Candidates should be in the final year of a four-year bachelor’s degree, a two-year associate degree, or a technical/vocational program.
+Current graduate students and those who completed their graduate program in 2024 are also eligible to apply;

-Must identify as a member of the BIPOC community;
+- Must identify as a member of the Black, Indigenous, or People of Colour community;

 How to Apply